 What is the difference between Philips Hue Go v1 and v2?

-The key differences between v1 and v2 of Hue Go are in the connectivity, brightness, battery life, and ergonomic.
+The key differences between v1 and v2 of Hue Go are in the connectivity, brightness, battery life, and ergonomics.

 Can I find a replacement power adapter for Philips Hue Go?